 For the most part, our discussion of hydraulics has been limited to cases where the geometry varies gradually in the direction of the channel or coastline.
-The linear waves permitted, which must be long in comparison to the lateral dimensions of the flow or conduit, have been nondispersive.
-Just what happens when this restriction is relaxed is a complex and unsettled subject?
+The linear waves permitted, being long in comparison to the lateral dimensions of the flow or conduit, have been nondispersive.
+Just what happens when this restriction is relaxed is a complex and unsettled matter.
 The majority of investigations have followed one of two approaches.
 In the first, the variations of the flow in the along-channel direction are considered long but finite, so that the waves are dispersive but only weakly so.
 Progress is also facilitated if the nonlinearity is assumed weak, implying that topographic variations must be small.
 The most interesting behavior occurs when the entire flow is close to a state of hydraulic criticality, so that waves are generated resonantly by the topography.
 The simplest theory is the one that results in the steady Kd.V. equation for a non-rotating, 1-d flow (Section 1.11).
 Grimshaw (1987) and others have extended this body of work to include weakly dispersive, hydraulically-driven flows along coastlines.
 The second approach explores the opposite extreme in which the transverse length scale is essentially infinite.
 The flows are more idealized but analytically simpler than the nonlinear dispersive models, and waves of all lengths are permitted.
 The original Rossby adjustment problem (Section 3.1) is an example, though no topography is present.
 We will focus on another adjustment problem described by Baines and Leonard (1989).
+Although steady solutions can be readily calculated, the initial-value problem proves quite helpful in developing intuition about the flow.
+This accounts for the placement of the material in the present chapter on time dependent flows.

-Consider an infinite, horizontal plane with a uniform, shallow flow $v^=v_o^$ , $d^=d_o^$ , and $u^=0$ .
-Since the layer depth is uniform, the velocity $v_o^$ cannot be geostrophically balanced by a tilting free surface or interface.
-A geostrophic balance requires the presence of a uniform external pressure gradient $\frac{\partial p_o^}{\partial x^} = \rho f v_o^$ perhaps transmitted by an overlying layer of form. ] At t=0, an isolated, uniform ridge h=h(y) is placed in the path of the flow and the upstream effects in the resulting $x^$ -independent state are sought.
+Consider an infinite, horizontal plane with a uniform, shallow flow $v^=v_o^$, $d^=d_o^$, and $u^=0$.
+Since the layer depth is uniform, the velocity v_o^ cannot be geostrophically balanced by a tilting free surface or interface.
+A geostrophic balance requires the presence of a uniform external pressure gradient $\frac{\partial p_o}{\partial x^} = \rho f v_o^$, perhaps transmitted by an overlying layer.1 At t=0, an isolated, uniform ridge h=h(y) is placed in the path of the flow and the upstream effects in the resulting x^ -independent state are sought.